 For right now, Celsius is the superior network.
 If you’re looking to grow your money, I’d strongly recommend putting some coins into Celsius, as Bitcoin lending is taking off because of the spike in value over the past few months.
 The sooner you start, the better off you’ll be.
 It’s a long play, but a smart one.

-If you do sign up for Celsius, please use my referral, we can both earn $40 with the code below when you deposit $400 or more: 1529325918
+If you do sign up for Celsius, please use my referral, we can both earn $50 in BTC with the code below when you deposit $400 or more (and hold it for 30 days): 1529325918

 For the rest of your coins, make sure you’re keeping them safe in a secure wallet.
 If you’re looking for a great wallet, I have an entire list of the ones I love here.
 Personally, I recommend the Ledger Nano X because it’s easy to use.